 In the second installment of Mountain Outlaw’s dart toss series, Sarah Gianelli traveled to the town of Lennep, home to the oldest Lutheran church in Montana.
 Once a stop on the Old Milkwaukee Railroad, it is now nearly abandoned.

-BLUE RIVER BOUNTY
+ADVENTURE: BLUE RIVER BOUNTY